justinjiajia/cloud_security/labs/lab_6_2.md

     <img width="800" src="https://github.com/user-attachments/assets/38cb0faa-ecac-4ad6-a559-315d5c3a3c74" />

-Next, let's ssh into the launched instance, and explore the Amazon EBS disk volume mounted to it.
+(Optional) Next, let's ssh into the launched instance, and explore the Amazon EBS disk volume mounted to it.

 14. Select *Instances* in the left navigation pane, choose the launched instance from the *Instances* list, and then choose *Connect* at the top right of the list.
 It opens the *Connect* pane.
 Choose *Connect*.